jugmac00/flask-reuploaded/README.rst

-This is an independently maintained version of `Flask-Uploads` based on the 0.2.1 version of the original, but also including four years of unreleased changes, at least not released to PyPi.
+This is an independently maintained version of `Flask-Uploads` based on the 0.2.1 version of the original, but also including four years of unreleased changes, at least not released to PyPI.

 Noteworthy is the fix for the `Werkzeug` API change.